 We routinely assess the creditworthiness of our clients.
-We have not experienced any material losses related to non-payment of receivables from individual or groups of clients, due to loss of creditworthiness during fiscal years 2019 and 2020.
-Clients representing in excess of 10% of our accounts receivable balance at June 30, 2019 and June 30, 2020 were one and zero, respectively.
+We have not experienced any material losses related to non-payment of receivables from individual or groups of clients, due to loss of creditworthiness during fiscal years 2019 and 2020 and the six months ended December 31, 2019 and 2020.
+Clients representing in excess of 10% of our accounts receivable balance at June 30, 2019, June 30, 2020 and December 31, 2020 were one, zero and zero, respectively.
 Due to these factors, management believes that we do not have additional credit risk beyond the amounts already provided for collection losses in our accounts receivable.